Marakkar: Role in regional history

+Some time in the 11th century, Marakkars become a prominent community in the city of Kochi.
+In Tamil Nadu, Marakkars are found in Kayalpattinam, Kilakarai, Adirampattinam, Thoothukudi, Nagore and Karaikal.
+Whether Marakkars are a community that moved from Tamil Nadu to Kerala, or from Kerala to Tamil Nadu remains an unsettled question.
+Some time later, they migrate to Ponnani in the Zamorin's dominion, where they worked as the admirals of the Zamorin's fleet.
+There is some evidence that Marakkars cooperated and conducted business with the Portuguese Armada.
+Soon after, the Marakkar fleet and the Portuguese Armada made war for a hundred years under the leadership of Admiral Kunjali Marakkar.

 Language

-The Arabic language brought by the early merchants is no longer spoken, though many Arabic words and phrases are still commonly used.
-Until recently, the Mappila Muslims employed Arabi Malayalam, and the Tamil Muslims employed Arwi as their native language, though this is also extinct as a spoken language.
 Today, they use Malayalam and Tamil as their primary language, with influence from Arabic.
 Many Arabic and Arabized words exist in Malayalam and Tamil, spoken by Marakkars.
 Among many examples, greetings and blessings are exchanged in Arabic instead of Malayalam/Tamil, such as Assalamu Alaikum instead of Shaanthiyum Samadanavum, Jazakallah instead of Nanni/Nandri and Pinjhan/Finjan/Pinjaanam for Bowl/Cup.

 There are also words which are unique to Marakkars and Sri Lankan Moors, such as Laatha for elder-sister, Kaka for elder-brother, Umma for mother and Vappa for father, suggesting a close relationship between Marakkars of India and Marrakkar and Moors of Sri Lanka.
 The Marakkars of Sri Lanka falls under the 'Sri Lankan Moors group, defined by the Sri Lankan government as a separate ethnic group.
-There are also words derived from Sinhala, such as Mattapa for the terrace.
 There are also words from the Purananuru era, such as Aanam for Kulambu and Puliaanam for rasam or soup.